coderFlameyosFlow/FlameWare/README.md

 # FlameWare - REWRITE IN PROGRESS
 Performant, high code quality and extensive command framework,

-inspired by High Quality Command Frameworks like [Lamp](https://www.spigotmc.org/threads/lamp-a-highly-flexible-extremely-powerful-and-customizable-commands-framework.544055/) and [mCommands](https://www.spigotmc.org/threads/mcommands.600957/) to fix their (current) issues
+inspired by High Quality Command Frameworks like [Lamp](https://www.spigotmc.org/threads/lamp-a-highly-flexible-extremely-powerful-and-customizable-commands-framework.544055/) and [mCommands](https://www.spigotmc.org/threads/mcommands.600957/) to ***try*** fix their (current) issues

 *Okay, cool, I have heard this a million times, you probably use recursion, have terrible code quality and have a massive jar size*

-Look, don't assume, other command frameworks are obviously great and try their best, although:
+Look, don't assume, other command frameworks are obviously great and try their *best*, although:

 Here is what makes you choose FlameWare over others:

 ## Performance
 Here is what makes FlameWare top in performance:
 ### No recursion, Absolutely none.
-That is right, you will find NO recursion whatsoever, FlameWare is recursion-free, And we really want to.
+That is right, you will find **no recursion whatsoever**, FlameWare is recursion-free, And we really want to.

-### Terrible readability internally, Right?
+### Decent Internal Readability
+Actually, that is certainly wrong, and it's quite the *opposite*

+*but mister FlameyosFlow, how can performance make readability better? that's nearly impossible*

+Your answer: Well I defeated nearly impossible!

-Actually, that is certainly wrong, and it's quite the opposite, FlameWare tries to take advantage of Java and other stuff to not only improve performance, but to even improve readability in some cases, we use constant-lookups instead of linear-lookups using ConcurrentHashMaps!
+FlameWare tries to take advantage of Java and other stuff to not only improve performance, but to even improve readability in some cases!

-FlameWare is very based on caches and computing and lambdas, making it better maintainable for even better code in the future!
+FlameWare is very based on caches and map computing, in some cases it lowers the amount of lines and makes it more readable or understandable, making it better maintainable for even better code in the future!

 ### Complete thread-safety.
-FlameWare tries to achieve thread safety without synchronization, we do not use normal HashMaps or synchronized maps/hashtables, We use ConcurrentMaps to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.
+FlameWare tries to achieve thread safety **without synchronization**, we do not use normal HashMaps or synchronized maps/hashtables, We use ConcurrentMaps to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.

+Wow, awesome, right? anyways let's go to the next reason

 ### Constant searching instead of Linear searching.
 FlameWare is cache-based AND hash-based, especially for argument parsing and command registration